cloud-gov/pages-core/docs/DEVELOPMENT.md

   - `GITHUB_WEBHOOK_URL`: The url where GitHub webhook requests should be sent
   - `GITLAB_CLIENT_ID` : The client ID used for GitLab authentication
   - `GITLAB_CLIENT_SECRET` : The client secret used for GitLab authentication
+  - `GITLAB_WEBHOOK_URL`: The url where GitLab webhook requests should be sent
   - `admin-<environment>-uaa-client`: Credentials for cloud.gov's UAA to support authentication for the admin app.
 This service provides the following:
   - `clientID`: The UAA client id for the environments admin app
   - `clientSecret`: The UAA client secret for the environments admin app
   - `authorizationURL`: The url to login and authorize a user